KageKaz/shupedia/content/Math/Statistics/double-blind experiment.md

+> [!definition]
-> [!info] subjects don't know what group they are in and administers don't know either
+> subjects don't know what group they are in and administers don't know either

 avoids bias in how subjects are treated by administers